The Intelligence Was in the Organization All Along

 That is why hierarchy exists.

 It is easy to see hierarchy only as authority, especially because organizations often misuse it that way.
 But in expert organizations, hierarchy also serves a cognitive purpose.
-In Elliott Jaques’s terms, each level carries a different scope of judgment and operates over a different time horizon.
+Herbert Simon treated organizations as systems for coping with bounded rationality: ways of distributing attention, information, and decision-making across people who could not individually hold the whole problem.
+In Elliott Jaques's terms, each level carries a different scope of judgment and operates over a different time horizon.
 The practitioner sees what is happening in the case.
 The reviewer asks whether the judgment holds.
 The director looks for patterns across workstreams.
 The principal watches the health of the process itself.

 Expert organizations do not just divide work.
 They move judgment across levels of responsibility.

 The intelligence is not located in any one person.
-It lives in the connections between them.
+It lives in the connections between them: what gets passed upward, what gets corrected, what gets escalated, what gets absorbed.
+The organization made complex judgment possible by breaking it apart and recomposing it through structure.

-These organizations have never been perfect.
-They have always been a compromise.
-No audit team, clinical team, legal team, or regulator can review every piece of evidence with equal depth.
-So they assess risk.
-They direct attention.
-They decide where human judgment matters most.
+These organizations have never been perfect, and they have always been a compromise.
+No audit team, clinical team, legal team, or regulator can review every piece of evidence with equal depth, so they assess risk, direct attention, and decide where human judgment matters most.
 The structure works because information moves through it in ways that no individual could reproduce alone.

 That is the part automation has a habit of missing.